 You will be expected to depart the country on your own when your parole expires.
-If you do not leave you could be detained and placed in removal proceedings.
+You could be detained and placed in removal proceedings if you do not leave.

 The Department of Homeland Security (DHS) may decide to terminate your parole under certain circumstances, such as if you violate any U.S. laws.

 If you submitted Form I-134 online before Jan.
 6, 2023, under the Process for Venezuelans, your case will continue and you don’t need to take other actions.
 You will still need to follow the previous date requirements.
 You should not submit Form I-134A.